MariaPalfi/Stellar_masses_for_GLADE/README.md

 - *wise_mag_err.ipynb* writes out the error of WISE w1 magnitude.
 - *create_working_catalog.ipynb* prepares the data for the stellar mass estimation.
 - *Stellar_mass_estimation_short_version_2105.ipynb* contains the stellar mass estimation for GLADE+ galaxies.
+- *error_prop_with_correlation.ipynb* estimates the error of stellar mass taking into account the correlation terms in error propagation.